 Ministry of Tourism and Arts Senior Arts and Cultural Affairs Officer Kandai Chilongo led the delegation.

 “I wish to thank our Tourism and Arts Minister Hon.
-Charles Banda and his Permanent Secretary Dr. Howard Sikwela for ensuring that Zambia participates in exporting cultural tourism side side with nature based tourism,” Mr. Chilongo said.
+Charles Banda and his Permanent Secretary Dr. Howard Sikwela for ensuring that Zambia participates in exporting cultural tourism side by side with nature based tourism,” Mr. Chilongo said.

-He added that the sponsorship India was a demonstration of continued growing bilateral cooperation between Zambia and India in the area of tourism and culture.
+He added that the sponsorship by India was a demonstration of continued growing bilateral cooperation between Zambia and India in the area of tourism and culture.

 “Government, through the Seventh National Development Plan (SNDP), has identified tourism as a priority sector and we will benchmark from India on how to effectively organise the Pamodzi Carnival Festival in Lusaka and elsewhere,” Mr. Chilongo said.